wagisdev/PGE_Potential_PSPS_Scraper/README.md

 data_destination:  Where you want to store the status.
 This table will auto create and truncate.
 Do not modify the schema.

 city_focus:  Allows you to run only a city through.

+workers:  Allows you to set how many workers you are using per python run.

+rebuild:  This is the important one.
+IF you are going to be running a specific city_focus, you need to make sure you have this either set as 1 or 0 depending on what is the first script you run.
+For example, IF you are doing to target Danville with the first script and Alamo with the second.
+Danville needs to be set to 1 and Alamo needs to be set as 0.
+This prevents you accidently wiping the table during the script startup.